SmittyHeavner/REDISCOVER/REDISCOVER Cohort Creation Guide.md

 _### 1.
 Cohort Creation Script

-**Filename**: 01_CURE_ID_Cohort.sql
+**Filename**: 01_REDISCOVER_SEPSIS_cohort.sql

 **Purpose**: This script creates a cohort of patients for the Rediscover registry.
 The patient list is saved in the cohort table, along with other useful data elements.

-**Description**: This SQL script creates a cohort of COVID-positive hospitalized patients based on specific criteria.
+**Description**: This SQL script creates a cohort of sepsis patients based on specific criteria.
 The script performs several steps to identify and filter the patients before finally creating the cohort table.
 The script sets the context to use a specific database, but the actual name of the database is meant to be provided by the user.

-**Dependencies**: None
-_
-**Steps**:

-1. Create cohort table.
-2. Identify patients (inpatient and outpatient) with COVID positive lab results after January 1, 2020
-    - Use OMOP concepts that represent the LOINC codes for SARS-COV-2 nucleic acid test
-    - The concept ids here represent LOINC or SNOMED codes for standard ways to code a lab that is positive
-3. Identify the first positive COVID test per patient
-4. Limit to COVID-positive patients with inpatient encounters
-5. Apply all inclusion/exclusion criteria to identify all patients hospitalized with symptomatic COVID-19 up to 21 days after a positive SARS-COV-2 test or up to 7 days prior to a positive SARS-COV-2 test
-6. Find the closest inpatient encounter to first positive SARS-COV-2 test (for patients hospitalized more than once)
-7. Account for edge cases where patients have two hospitalizations same number of absolute days from SARS-COV-2 test (Ex: Patient hospitalized separately 3 days before and 3 days after SARS-COV-2 test)
-8. Create the cohort by adding on birth date and death date
+**Dependencies**: Concept Table (Step 0)

-### 2. CURE ID Tables Script
+### 2. REDISCOVER Tables Script

-**Filename**: 02_CURE_ID_All_Tables.sql
+**Filename**: 02_REDISCOVER_All_Tables.sql

-**Purpose**: This script takes your OMOP dataset and generates a copy of key tables that have been filtered down to only include people and records related to the CURE ID registry.
+**Purpose**: This script takes your OMOP dataset and generates a copy of key tables that have been filtered down to only include people and records related to the registry.

-**Description**: Creates CURE_ID tables from the generated CURE_ID cohort.
+**Description**: Creates REDISCOVER_ID tables from the generated REDISCOVER_ID cohort.

 **Dependencies**:
-- 01_CURE_ID_Cohort.sql
+- 01_REDISCOVER_SEPSIS_cohort.sql

 **Steps**: